-We also have two "nostalgia" stations that offer LP and cassette playback.
+Next to the viewing station we have what we call a "nostalgia" station that offer LP and cassette playback.
 Most of our LP and cassette recordings are housed offsite in Princeton's ReCAP facility and must be requested through the library's main catalog.
-A reminder that if you need digital conversions of analog materials, the Multimedia Center, operated by OIT, in the Lewis Library building can provide this service among many others.
-We cannot do this conversion in the Music Library (except for course reserve).

-A print cluster is located on each floor of the library.
-The first floor station is located near our reference collection and the second floor station is in the Reading Room on the far left wall.
-A Princeton NetID is required to use all print clusters in Mendel Music Library.
+A print release station is located on each floor of the library.
+The first floor station is located in the Media/Study Room and the second floor station is in the Reading Room on the far left wall.
+A Princeton NetID/Tiger card is required to use all print release stations in Mendel Music Library.

 A Princeton NetID is required to print from all print clusters in the library.
 Guest users holding access/borrowers cards may obtain printing logins and passwords in the Access Office of Firestone Library.
 For more information, see: Printing in the Library: Visitors

-Scanned images may be saved to removable media (thumb drives), printed or via e-mail attachments.
+Scanned images on this computer may be saved to removable media (thumb drives), printed or saved as e-mail attachments.
 Please note that files saved to this computer may be deleted at any time—the library is not responsible for lost data saved on public computers.

-An iVina A3 large format book edge scanner that is specifically designed for scanning books / scores is also available on the 2nd floor of the library next door to the Scanning / Microform Room.
+An iVina A3 large format book edge scanner that is specifically designed for scanning books and scores is also available on the 2nd floor of the library next door to the Scanning/Microform Room.
 This high-powered scanner has a maximum optical resolution of 600dpi and has the unique capability to eliminate shadowy areas near the center margins of books that normally appear on traditional photocopiers or scanners.
 Users may scan images up to 11" x 17", in color, and scanned images can be saved to USB removable media (such as a thumb drive), directly to GoogleDocs, or sent through email.

 One photocopier is located on the first floor of Mendel Library.
 This copier is maintained by the OIT Copier Center and operates with PAW points on University I.D. cards or generic photocopy cards only.
 The cost is 10 cents per copy.
 Coin access to the Mendel Music Library photocopier is no longer available.
 To make photocopies, patrons will need to purchase a copy card.

-The Mendel Music Library is home to one ScanPro2000 microform reader/scanner connected to a PC workstation located on the 2nd floor in the Microfilm Room across from the oversize score collection.
+The ScanPro2000 microform reader/scanner is located on the 2nd floor in the Microfilm Room.

 Printing and scanning of all materials is self-service, but our staff is happy to assist first-time users with set-up or answer any specific questions as they arise.

 Located on the second floor of the Mendel Music Library, our Periodicals Reading Room is home to our vast collection of scholarly journal, magazine, and newspaper subscriptions.
-A few comfortable chairs are available for reading, as well as traditional tables and chairs for studying.
-A few study carrels are also located in the Reading Room.
+There are comfortable chairs and tables available for studying.
+Study carrels are also located in the Reading Room.